topdown/WP-Benchmark/README.md

 `~Current Version:1.3~`

+Useful for debugging and profiling your WordPress sites server side code (PHP, Queries, Includes, Hooks, Query Errors, Constants).

+Or even locating features such as listing available WP Hooks.

 Simply upload like any other plugin to the plugin directory and activate.

 Visit the settings page to set options for debugging or profiling.